ErikBuer/SineTables.jl/docs/src/Examples/dynamic_range.md

 # Dynamic Range

-Lets see what dynamic range we can achieve with LUTs of different sizes.
+Let's see what dynamic range we can achieve with LUTs of different sizes.
 We'll assume that the signal will be generated on a 12-bit DAC.

 ```@example SineTables